About the Awards

 The Awards were launched in 1996 to stimulate and inspire agencies to strive for excellence in their delivery of services to the community.

-The Awards is about recognising and rewarding the most outstanding initiatives and the most extraordinary achievements for the State’s Public Sector the year.
+The Awards are about recognising and rewarding the most outstanding initiatives and the most extraordinary achievements for the State’s public sector throughout the year.

 The Awards focus on specific initiatives and are based on agencies demonstrating success against four general criteria and two or three category specific criteria.

 The seven Award categories are:

 To give potential new nominees a better understanding of the Awards, a presentation has been prepared to demonstrate the steps in the Awards journey.

 The Premier’s Awards for Excellence in Public Sector Management were instituted in 1996 and aim to educate, stimulate and inspire agencies, local government authorities and public universities to strive for excellence in the delivery of their services to the community.
 As well as recognising and celebrating world-class achievements by those involved in the delivery of public services, the awards play an important role in motivating agencies to become more innovative in meeting the community’s needs.